This FAQ outlines information for first-year students who will be arriving on campus at Yale-NUS in July/August 2021.

 It is advisable to arrive in Singapore with enough cash for the first 1-2 weeks for any personal expenses, while you await your Student Pass.
 For many of these banks, they will require your Student Pass, Passport, and a Yale-NUS proof of residence letter in order to open an account.

-To get your Yale-NUS proof of residence letter, email email@example.com.
+To get your Yale-NUS proof of residence letter, please email the Dean of Students office.

 Note: Due to COVID-19, there may be restrictions for certain facilities.
 More information will be in an FAQ on the student portal, accessible after students arrive on campus.

-Social interactions on campus will largely depend on the prevailing advisories from government agencies.
-It is possible that the College will restrict social interactions to only small groups of students.
-Large community events will likely be postponed until further notice.
-General social distancing measures are likely to remain in place in order to continue mitigating the risk of spread.
+General social distancing measures are likely to remain in place for the foreseeable future, in line with prevailing COVID-19 risk mitigation measures.
 More information will be in an FAQ on the student portal, accessible after students arrive on campus.

 Additional information including a 3D virtual tour is available via the Yale-NUS Housing page.